 “We made 180 boxes and got those out that first day (Jan.
 13),” Lyon said.

 After giving out that food, he went back to Sam’s to buy food for the next day and doubled the amount — around $1,300 of food.

 “Then I got a text from a guy we were able to give some food to that day, and he said his company wanted to cover it,” Lyon said.
 “God has just provided.”

 He said they were able to prepare 400 meal boxes Saturday (Jan.
 14), and about $8,000 worth of donations have come in since then from people who have seen the posts on social media and want to help.

-In Georgia, chainsaw crews from Georgia Baptist churches expect to be busy for three weeks or more helping tornado victims remove trees from their homes and property in Griffin and other hard-hit communities.
+In Georgia, chainsaw crews from Georgia Baptist churches worked for two weeks removing trees from homes and property in Griffin and other hard-hit communities.

 They began arriving within hours of the tornado outbreak that’s being blamed for two deaths and widespread property damage.

 “It’s bad,” said Dwain Carter, leader of Georgia Baptist Disaster Relief.
 “There are lots of trees on homes.
 It’s a major tornado zone.”